 Consider all the pages you’ll have on your site and come up with a few pricing plans and their benefits that will encourage business owners to submit a job listing.
 You will also need to outline and prepare your terms of service and provide a clear explanation of what happens if they want to cancel their submission.
 Be sure to include a contact form or consider using a LiveChat plugin so they can get in touch with you if they have any questions regarding the submission and listing process.

 Once you have everything in place, it’s time to move to the next step and setup your job board website.
 We’ll cover the steps to install WordPress, your premium WP theme, required plugins, and create your most important pages.

-Tip: you can also head over to the Tus+ YouTube channel for our free course A Beginner's Guide to WordPress which covers all the basic steps of setting up a WordPress website.
+Tip: you can also check out our free course A Beginner's Guide to WordPress which covers all the basic steps of setting up a WordPress website.